 That bridge was part of the straightening — and leveling, as its gentle rise eliminated a wicked hill.
 Fortunately, they left the old one behind, a sandstone three-span S bridge built in 1828.
 Aren’t they a spectacular pair?
-(That’s my old buddy Jeff there, unwittingly providing a sense of these bridges’ scale.)

 As winding roads were a concession in the old days, so were S bridges.
 Bridges that crossed a river or stream at right angles were stronger and considerably less expensive to build and maintain than bridges that crossed at an angle.
 Roads don’t always approach rivers squarely, of course.
 In Ohio, the solution was to build bridges square to the river and curve the road to meet its ends.
 This gave these bridges their distinctive S shape and, therefore, their name.
 A few smaller, single-span S bridges remain on the road in eastern Ohio; I’ll write about them in future posts.
 As you can see, the 1933 bridge was under renovation when I visited it.

 This solution worked very well for traffic in 1830 when an average traveler covered maybe ten miles per day.
 But as the automobile rose to prominence in the 20th century, drivers needed to slow down to negotiate these bridges.
 Drivers were just as impatient then as now, and so improvements to US 40 eliminated these S bridges, either bypassing them or demolishing them, but always replacing them with direct crossings that did not impede the traveler.
 In this case, the new bridge also made what had been a very steep ascent west of the S bridge into a more gradual climb, which drivers also appreciated.